What if you're not who you think you are?

 After all, believing a lie is just as powerful as believing the truth!

 Sharon is the founder of Launch Your Creativity, the host of Living a Limitless Life Podcast, a certified Identity Coach, Critical Incident Stress Debriefer/Manager and a POST certified Chaplain.
 This life coach from Los Angeles didn’t just get certified, she walked through the unthinkable, and knows first hand what the battle to freedom entails.
 Sharon’s story of overcoming nearly two decades of abuse are attributed to the grace of God and the hard messy work of fighting her way out of broken beliefs and thought patterns.
 She’s a passionate communicator and the go-to girl when it comes to creating confidence, letting go of the past, breaking up with low self worth.

-Join my free private Facebook group The Confidence Curator HERE
+Join my free private Facebook group The Confidence Creator HERE

 Praise for The Girl In The Garage